BUILDING PRODUCTS THAT PEOPLE LOVE REQUIRES A DESIGN-CENTERED APPROACH.

 Bad products are often the result of poor design: failure to understand a user's intuitive and unspoken wants and needs.

-Software products should make someone's experience more efficient, enriching, or entertaining.
-And to arrive there, UX designers lead the way.
+Products should make someone's experience more efficient, enriching, or entertaining.
+And to arrive there, design leads the way.

 A favorite quote from Steve Jobs: "Start with the User or customer's experience and work backward to the technology."